Celsius Holdings, Inc. research snapshot

 Munger risk inversion

 The thesis fails if acquired brands compete for the same shelf and consumer, Celsius retail growth stays slow, Rockstar continues to lose velocity, Pepsi prioritizes another brand, co-packers or aluminum constrain supply, or promotional spending absorbs the gross-profit gains.
-Pepsi accounted for 43.2% of FY2025 revenue, and preferred stock with a $1.135 billion liquidation preference may convert into about 33.3 million common shares.
+Pepsi accounted for 43.2% of FY2025 revenue, short interest was 15.62% of shares outstanding, and preferred stock with a $1.135 billion combined liquidation preference may dilute common shareholders on conversion.
 The main error to avoid is confusing a bigger revenue base with better common-stock economics.

 Management

-CEO John Fieldly and the management team expanded the portfolio through the Alani Nu and Rockstar transactions, moved distribution toward PepsiCo, repaid part of the acquisition debt, and repurchased common stock.
+CEO John Fieldly and the management team expanded the portfolio through the Alani Nu and Rockstar transactions, moved distribution toward PepsiCo, repaid part of the acquisition debt, and repurchased about $24.1 million of common stock in Q1 2026.
 The record also includes $327.5 million of distributor termination fees in 2025 and continuing integration costs.
 Management quality will be measured by whether it converts scale into higher margins and free cash flow per share.
 The key succession question is whether the brands can retain their edge without depending on one executive or one distributor relationship.

 Industry trend